pxheim/zettelkasten/allen-2022-getting-things-done.md

 Order of working with the system should be calendar first, the next actions, then projects, then other lists if you have time.

+After 2 years of GTD, do a "big picture review" where you consider the larger picture.
+You need to have your life in order first before you do this.
+That takes 2 years.

+4 criteria model for choosing actions in the moment is based on context first, which mean your next action should be based on the context you are in.
+Sort next actions list based on this.